lambdamikel/Busch-2090/README.md

 ![Busch 2090 Microtronic Next Generation - 2095 Emulation](./microtronic-nextgen-nokia/2095-2.jpg)

+### Arduino Sketches & Gerbers

-Please check the sub-directories  `microtronic-nextgen-nokia`, and epsecially `microtronic-nextgen-sh1106-spi` fo the latest version and `.ino` sketch.
+Please check the sub-directories `microtronic-nextgen-nokia` and `microtronic-nextgen-sh1106-spi` for the latest versions.
+The **best display is the SH1106 SPI OLED.** The Nokia 5510 is a good choice too, but it is less reactive and gets blurry with very fast screen updates.

+The SH1106 I2C SPI OLED was also experimented with; see `microtronic-nextgen-sh1106-i2c`.
+It is no longer supported because it is **significantly slower than both the Nokia 5110 and the SH1106 SPI OLED.**

+Only the `microtronic-nextgen-sh1106-spi` will be continued.
+The PCB Gerbers will follow shortly.

 ## Older Versions - DEPRECATED and NOT RECOMMENDED

 **Please note that these version have note been tested recently (they are from 2016, and Arduino has changed since then).
 I strongly recommend to use the "Micotronic Next Generation" given above version instead. **

 Hence, the following info is solely provided to give a historical account of the project.